Suite 105, 805 Edmonton Trail NE, Calgary, AB T2E 3J8, (403) 460-4122, info@crescentheightsoptometry.com

 Our eyes are cleverly designed to adjust to different light levels.
 If you are trying to read in the gloom your pupils dilate in order to take in more light through the lens onto your retinas.
 Cells in your retina, called rods and cones, use this light to provide information to the brain about what you can see.
 If you are in a dark room, for instance, when you just wake up, this process allows you to become gradually accustomed to what initially feels like pitch-black darkness.
 If you switch a light on, it feels unbearably bright until your pupils have had time to readjust once more.

 The same happens if you strain to read a book in dim light.
 Your eyes do adjust, but some people find the strain gives them a headache.
-Likewise, when you look at something close-up like a book or some sewing, the eye adjusts, muscles lengthen the area known as the vitreous chamber – the gelatinous bulk of the eyeball that lies between the lens and the retina.
+Likewise, when you look at something close-up like a book or some sewing, the eye adjusts, and muscles lengthen the area known as the vitreous chamber – the gelatinous bulk of the eyeball that lies between the lens and the retina.

 With that in mind, here are a few reading environment tips to take into consideration for children and yourself.